The ASCEND Classroom

 ASL Classroom Dynamic

-The ASL classroom is a dynamic space that promotes essential learning and innovation skills.
+The ASL classroom is in schools run by enthusiastic and caring staff.
+We work to support their dynamic space that promotes essential learning and innovation skills.
 Each SWLSB school has a unique leadership program.
 ASL provides a link to support growth and development.

-Our goal is to offer opportunities that position students to be prepared to be successful in a complex life and work environment through the 21st century classroom by facilitating creativity, critical thinking, communication, and collaboration (Harkness Method) skills through experiential learning.
+Our goal is to offer opportunities that position students to be prepared to be successful in a complex life and work environment through the 21st century classroom by facilitating creativity, critical thinking, communication, and collaboration (like the Harkness Method) skills through experiential learning.

-In the ASL classroom, students learn about leadership competencies in theory and in practical application.
+In the a student leadership 'classroom'; students learn about leadership competencies in theory and in practical application.
 Emerging leaders begin to practice successful daily habits of CEOs, COOs, CFOs and authentic leaders as they begin to lead teams.